indrora/ponzu/docs/content/docs/spec.md

 The preamble contains two checksums:

-- The checksum of the metadata portion
+- The checksum of the record information portion
 - The checksum of the body content *after* compression

 {{< alert >}}
 To be clear: it is not required to decompress the contents of the archive to verify its integrity.
 {{< /alert >}}

 If there is no relevant content, the checksum must either be all zeroes (valid, but discouraged) or the null hash.
-For Blake2b-512, this value should be ``786a02f742015903c6c6fd852552d272912f4740e15847618a86e217f71f5419d25e1031afee585313896444934eb04b903a685b1448b755d56f701afe9be2ce`` in compliant implementations.
+For Blake2b-512, this value should be `786a02f742015903c6c6fd852552d272912f4740e15847618a86e217f71f5419d25e1031afee585313896444934eb04b903a685b1448b755d56f701afe9be2ce` in compliant implementations.
 This value can be computed and verified with the following Go program:

 ```go
 package main